Amphitheater Pezinok

 The Amphitheater Pezinok (Amfiteáter Pezinok, colloquially Amfík) is an amphitheater and a summer cinema located on Cajlanská Street 7 in Cajla, Pezinok, Slovakia.

 History

 It was completed as part of the "Z" campaign and its construction cost 1,434,000 Kčs.
 It has been in continuous summer activity since the early 1960s.

 From 1964 to 1972, the Beatclub youth club was located here.

 The festival Koncert mladosti was held here in 1976 and 1977.

-In 1980s, the Bratislava-vidiek District Education Center (Okresné osvetové stredisko Bratislava-vidiek) was located here, which organized the Hudobný festival mladých in 1987 and 1989.
+In the 1980s, the Bratislava-vidiek District Education Center (Okresné osvetové stredisko Bratislava-vidiek) was located here, which organized the Hudobný festival mladých in 1987 and 1989.

 Present

 The amphitheater was the first in Slovakia to be able to project digital media.
 It is used as a summer cinema of the Pezinok Cultural Center, but also for concerts and other cultural events.
-Movies are always shown here at 9:15 pm, in the month of August already at 9:00 pm.
+Movies are always shown here at 9:15 pm, or at 9:00 pm in August.

 Since 2017, films have been screened in the amphitheater in seven-channel sound.